 Blue Highway Pizzeria, Coffee and Cream, Mosswood Farm Store and Bake House, Old Florida Café, The Pearl Country Store and Barbecue in Micanopy, or explore The Yearling Restaurant in nearby Cross Creek and the Island Grove Wine Company in Hawthorne.

-Antique City Mall, Antiques Plus, Cottage Antiques, Dakota Mercantile, Delectable Collectibles, Emmerson’s Antiques Books and Collectibles, Gallery Under the Oaks, House of Hirsch, Lost Ark Antiques, Micanopy Outpost, Mott-May Gallery, Stage Coach Stop, Swamp Lily Mercantile, The Shop, The Market, The Shady Oak Gallery & Studio, Wren Wood Antiques
+Antique City Mall, Antiques Plus, Cottage Antiques, Dakota Mercantile, Delectable Collectibles, Emmerson’s Antiques Books and Collectibles, Gallery Under the Oaks, House of Hirsch, JEMsOriginals, Lost Ark Antiques, Micanopy Outpost, Stage Coach Stop, Swamp Lily Mercantile, The Shop, The Market, The Shady Oak Gallery & Studio, Wren Wood Antiques

 State Parks and Trails

 Paynes Prairie has an abundance of wildlife, including bison, wild horses, alligators, and 300 species of birds.
 You can visit the outlook or observation tower, enjoy one of the eight trails, or bike the 16-mile Gainesville-Hawthorne Rails to Trails paved path.